shashjar/monkey-lang/README.md

 ### Bindings

-Bindings in Monkey can be defined using the `let` keyword. `const` declarations, as in JavaScript, are not yet supported.
+Bindings in Monkey can be defined using the `let` keyword.
+Once a variable with a given name has been declared using `let`, its value can be reassigned using a naked assign statement, as shown below.
+Note that a variable binding's value can only be reassigned in the same scope in which it was originally declared.

+`const` declarations, as in JavaScript, are not yet supported.

 ```
 let a = 3;
+a = a + 1; // Legal reassignment

 let b = a;
 let c = a + b;

+d = b + c; // Illegal assignment (`d` has not been declared - compile-time error)
 ```

 ### Strings